johngage/tlpf-1/content/post/my-first/index.md

 ---
-title: Outline of editing procedures for Nairobi TLPF staff
+title: How the TLPF website is built, and how Nairobi TLPF staff can edit it
 date: 2021-01-30
 gallery_item:
   - album: gallery